“Knowing yourself is the beginning of all wisdom.”

 The summary of this is an excellent companion to our discussion on unique genes, in which we more deeply understand how overcoming adversity has a positive effect at the biological level.

-A conciliatory (cross-discipline) view of wisdom has identified the benefits of the abilities to:
+A conciliatory (cross-discipline) approach has identified the following benefits of wisdom:

 - Transform our business plans (both strategic and tactical) into Action;